Garylikai/Garylikai.github.io/index.md

 > Deterministic vs. Stochastic

-<a name="footnote">1</a>: Box, G., Hunter, W., and Hunter, J. (1978).
+[^1]: Box, G., Hunter, W., and Hunter, J. (1978).
 Statistics for experimenters: an introduction to design, data analysis, and model building.
 Wiley series in probability and mathematical statistics: Applied probability and statistics.
 John Wiley & Sons.